 Better than Dominos!
-For a truly religious Garlic Bread experience, skip the fancy bread and use a basic French stick.
+For a truly religious Garlic Bread experience, skip the fancy bread and use a basic French baguette.
 And don’t even think about skimping on butter!

 And while some people dive straight for the biggest slice of pizza, I always – ALWAYS – go for the garlic bread first.

-There are tons of different ways to make garlic bread.
-But for me, the Dominos way will always be the “best” way: a French stick sliced almost all the way through, then each piece slathered with garlic butter, wrapped in foil and baked until toasty.
+There are many ways to make garlic bread.
+But for me, the Dominos way will always be the best way: a baguette sliced almost all the way through, then each piece slathered with garlic butter, wrapped in foil and baked until toasty.

-But for a truly epic, classic Garlic Bread experience, my one rule is this:
+For a truly epic, classic Garlic Bread experience, my one firm rule I’ll never budget on is this:

 NO FANCY BREAD ALLOWED